 I had resolved and tried two or three times to get back to it, but it seemed that fatigue or distraction or problems due to my son’s food intolerances would loom up and it would feel impossible to get up or to focus.

 I was feeling discouraged, and my motivation was trickling away.
-My creative energy and any “extra” time (Does it count as extra when you have to have outside help to accomplish it?)
-I had was being used with lesson planning, but that was during the day.
+My creative energy and any “extra” time I had was being used with lesson planning, but that was during the day.